 Danny Zaino served in the United States Army as a Military Police Officer from June 13, 1979 to June 12, 1982.
 He served on the DMZ in Korea from October 18, 1979 to October 14, 1980 during the time of the assassination of South Korean President Park Chung-hee, the Gwangju Uprising (Massacre), and the Iran Crisis.
 He is the recipient of the Korean Service Medal.
 When his tour in Korea ended Danny was stationed at Fort Bliss, Texas where he became a member of the United States Army Karate Team performing numerous demonstrations throughout Texas, Oklahoma, and Mexico as a recruiting tool for the United States Military.
 Danny was honorably discharged and to this day is an advocate for the PTSD Program for traumatized combat Veterans and their families.

-Among his many accomplishments Danny also worked as a professional tile, marble and stone contractor by trade.
+Among his many accomplishments Danny also worked as a professional tile, marble and stone contractor by trade for 30 years.

 Danny Zaino For Hire: